Morning Mindfulness Session

 This session will engage a diverse panel of youth-serving professionals and youth leaders as they share the results from the Human Rights Campaign’s Black and African American Youth Report.
 Participants will better understand how to elevate and support queer youth of color in order to inform their own intersectional advocacy.

-Speakers: Richard Butts, Human Rights Campaign; Leslie Hall, Human Rights Campaign Foundation
+Speakers: Rishard Butts, Human Rights Campaign; Leslie Hall, Human Rights Campaign Foundation; Zimar Batista, Human Rights Campaign Youth Ambassador

 Lights, Camera, Action: Media in the Movement